Union Facts

 • Is there a mechanism where those opposed to a graduate student union can voice their dissent?

-Graduate students opposed to a union may freely express their opinion to the Vanderbilt community, administration, professors and other graduate students without fear of reprisal and may freely organize in opposition to any union efforts if they so choose.
+Just as the NLRA protects the rights of those in support of a union, the NLRA also protects those who oppose a union.
+Those who are opposed to unionization at Vanderbilt may freely express their opinion to the Vanderbilt community, administration, faculty, and other graduate students without fear of reprisal and may freely organize in opposition to any union efforts if they so choose.

 • Tennessee is a right to work state.
 What does that mean?